ReadUpCode/readup/README.md

 Read Up is built by developers, for developers.
 It’s open source, and we welcome contributions to improve the site.

 ## Contributing
+  We love contributions, so here's simple steps to get you started.

   1.)
 Fork the repo.
   2.)
 Clone it down by running `https://github.com/ReadUpCode/readup.git` at the terminal 3.)
 Follow the build instructions (below), make changes, push back to your master and then make a pull request